Yes No Share to Facebook

 Although people may think of Small Claims Court cases as an informal legal process, and indeed there are many Small Claims Court cases that are relatively simple enough that minimal, if any, legal training is required, there are still many concerns to consider.
 Before starting a Small Claims Court lawsuit, questions to consider include:

-- What if I lose?
+- What if I lose the case?

-- What if the Defendant brings a third party claim?
+- What if the Defendant sues another person as a 'third party'?

-- What if I get the name of someone wrong?
+- What if I get a name wrong?

-- What if the case becomes more complicated than first expected?
+- What if the case becomes more complicated than originally expected?

-The above questions, and many more, deserve careful review before haphazardly starting a lawsuit.
+The concerns listed above, among others, should be very carefully reviewed before bringing a lawsuit.
 Diligent review of these questions and the potential pitfalls are highly important before getting started.

 Learn More About Getting Started in Small Claims Court...